mattermost/docs/source/administration/mmctl-cli-tool.rst

    --icon string           Icon URL
    --lock-to-channel       Lock to channel
-   --owner string          The username, email, or ID of the owner of the webhook --user string           The username, email or ID of the user that the webhook should post as
+   --owner string          The username, email, or ID of the owner of the webhook --user string           The username, email, or ID of the user that the webhook should post as

 **Options inherited from parent commands**